dreamfactorysoftware/dreamfactory/README.md

 #### Installation

-* Clone this repository to a directory under your home directory.
+* Clone this repository to a directory on your system.
 > git clone https://github.com/dreamfactorysoftware/dreamfactory.git ~/df2

 * Change directory